sumit07sinha/Important-functions-used-in-js/README.md

 2 handling of promises
 Basic blue print of promises
 new Promise( /* executor */ function(resolve, reject) { ... } );
-how to use async and await
+The executing function(executor) accepts two parameters resolve and reject which in turn are callback functions.
+Promises are used for handling asynchronous operations also called blocking code, examples of which are DB, I/O or API calls, which are carried out by the executor function.
+Once that completes it either calls resolve on success or reject function on error. how to use async and await